-Is it always as bad as they say it is?
+It's really is as bad as they say it is, isn't it?

 There's no point still trying to live in denial.
 We can all cut the crap now.